microsoft/maro/examples/supply_chain/README.md

 If you want to try trainable RL policy, you may also need to adjust the training workflow in file [*examples/rl/supply_chain.yml*](https://github.com/microsoft/maro/blob/sc_tutorial/examples/rl/supply_chain.yml).
 The basic ones you may need are:

-- `num_episodes` in line 15: Number of episode to run.
+- `num_episodes` in line 16: Number of episode to run.
 Each episode is one cycle of roll-out and policy training.
-- `eval_schedule` in line 17: Intervals between two evaluation process. `eval_schedule: 5` means will evaluate every 5 episodes.
+- `eval_schedule` in line 24: Intervals between two evaluation process. `eval_schedule: 5` means will evaluate every 5 episodes.
-- `interval` in line 31: Intervals between two dump action of policy network.
+- `interval` in line 51: Intervals between two dump action of policy network.

+You can find the introduction of more configurable parameters inside file [*examples/rl/supply_chain.yml*](https://github.com/microsoft/maro/blob/sc_tutorial/examples/rl/supply_chain.yml).

 With setting `ALGO = "PPO"` of *config.py*, we can try to simulate with the PPO algorithm based policy.
 The rl policy requires training process, so we need to enable training mode by: